materiaraiding/materiaraiding-old/_ultimate/fru.md

 Immediately following the Cyclonic Break, players will either move North or South to avoid the Burnt Strike.

-So far I've seen light party 1 move north, and light party 2 move south to make the adjust for tethers easier (this may change due to movement for D1/D4 but also downtime lmao)
+So far, I've seen light party 1 move north, and light party 2 move south to make the adjust for tethers easier (this may change due to movement for D1/D4 but also downtime lmao)

 Once the partner stack/spread is resolved it is possible to make your way North/South **while** dodging proteans.

 To the north, a Fire Aspected clone will begin to cast Burnt Strike.
 At the same time, two random players will be targeted for light party stacks via a **Bound of Faith** cast.

 Light party 1 will move slightly to the north, and Light party 2 will move slightly to the south.
 If a swap is required, melee will flex as needed.
-Using the knock back from Burnt Strike, each party will be knocked North East/West and South East/West depending where the safespot is.
+Using the knock back from Burnt Strike, each party will be knocked North-East/West and South-East/West depending on where the safespot is.

 {% include image.html width="500px" path="Slide27.webp" %}